 Added Johnson, “Coach O said in the meeting yesterday (Friday) that one play was going to win the game for us.
 That was probably the biggest play.
 Our tight end Cole’s shoe came off and the defender threw it.”

 Florida coach Dan Mullen said he didn’t see the shoe toss.

-“I guess that’s a penalty,” said Mullen, whose 8-2 SEC Eastern Division champs plays Western Division champions Alabama next Saturday in the league championship game in Atlanta.
+“I guess that’s a penalty,” said Mullen, whose 8-2 SEC Eastern Division champs play Western Division champions Alabama next Saturday in the league championship game in Atlanta.
 “I have no idea what happened.
 We get the stop at the end to win the game pretty much and we get a personal foul.
 We’ve got to keep working, we gotta get better and we gotta make better decisions out there on the field.”

-While the Gators played without star tight end Kyle Pitts who had been hurt all week and who was scratched in pregame warmups by Mullen, LSU All-American cornerback Derek Stingley Jr. deemed himself unable to play after the warmups because of lingering quad injury.
+While the Gators played without star tight end Kyle Pitts who had been hurt all week and who was scratched in pregame warmups by Mullen, LSU All-American cornerback Derek Stingley Jr. deemed himself unable to play after the warmups because of a lingering quad injury.